imgly/pesdk-android-demo/README.md

 ### Overview

-The img.ly Photo Editor SDK provides a variety of tools and functions for creating photo applications for Android.
+The img.ly [PhotoEditor SDK](https://www.photoeditorsdk.com/?utm_campaign=Projects&utm_source=Github&utm_medium=PESDK&utm_term=Android) provides a variety of tools and functions for creating photo applications for Android.
 It is licensed under a proprietary license and intended to be used as better alternative for free software applications such as the [GPUImage](https://github.com/CyberAgent/android-gpuimage) or similiar libraries.
 If you are interested in our SDK, please [contact us](#author--contact).

 #### SDK Core